Getting Dressed With Amina Muaddi

 How do you waste time, when your schedule is clear?

-I believe time is not wasted if you do things that are good for your soul.
+I believe time is not wasted if you’re doing things that are good for your soul.
 My schedule is never clear but I am a professional procrastinator.
 I think I get a high from working under pressure - my phone is my biggest distraction.

 If you could do anything without fear of repercussion, what would you do?

 I already did all of that in my 20s, ha!
 Perhaps, when I feel exhausted I’d drop work and just travel somewhere.

 What song do you listen to when you’re getting ready for a night out?

 I listen to hip hop and soul music mostly.
 Anything from Rihanna.